Xiao Ye (restaurant)

 Restaurant in Portland, Oregon, U.S.

 Xiao Ye is a restaurant in Portland, Oregon's Hollywood neighborhood, in the United States.

 Description

 Xiao Ye, which translates to "midnight snack" in Mandarin, is a restaurant at the intersection of Sandy Boulevard and 38th Street in northeast Portland's Hollywood neighborhood.
 Bon Appétit has said the restaurant has a "fun, unfussy design which includes mismatched vintage chairs in bold colors, patterned textiles, and checkered tile floors".

 The menu has included grilled snapper with chipotle and chile negro butter, served with curtido on the side, as well as masa-mochiko madeleines, tom yum soup, pear and steak tartare, tomato toast, and Jolyn's Favorite Noodle V. 1, a pasta dish with sesame, Taiwanese black vinegar, and Lao Gan Ma.

 History

 Chef Louis Lin and co-owner Jolyn Chen opened Xiao Ye in September 2023; the duo prefer to describe the cuisine as "first-generation American" instead of New American or fusion.

+In 2026, the restaurant participated in Portland's Dumpling Week, as well as Strawberry Shortcake Week, which was presented by and in support of the James Beard Public Market.